hikikomorime/Brizy-Starter-Theme/README.md

 3. Click on the 'Activate' button to use your new theme right away.

 ## Changelog ##

+### 1.0.1 ###
+* Released: February 21, 2019

+Added TGM to import required plugins,

+Possibility to Import Demo with One Click Demo Import plugin,

+Authors filters.

 ### 1.0 ###
 * Released: January 16, 2019